-Figure 3: Web Pages of Growth Chronicle of Cherry Tomato
+Figure 3.
+Web Pages of Growth Chronicle of Cherry Tomato

-5.2 Communication using the play-acting space
+Communication using the play-acting space

-This system was built using Director from then Macromedia as a MultiServer system to establish the link between applications in shockwave format and other applications.
-The same screen will be simultaneously shown to both users through the following method.
+This system was built using Director from then Macromedia as a MultiServer system to establish a link between applications in shockwave format and other applications.
+The same screen was shown simultaneously to both users through the following method:

-- The user performs the operation. - The operation details are transmitted by the MultiServer. - MultiServer transmits the operation details to all the client applications connected to the session. - Client applications display the screen based on the information received from MultiServer.
+- The user performs the operation. - The operation details are transmitted by the MultiServer.

+- MultiServer transmits the operation details to all the client applications connected to the session. - Client applications display the screen based on the information received from MultiServer.

-The application allows various combinations of image, motion, sound, etc. and they can be shared as if in play-acting (Figure 4).
+The application allows various combinations of image, motion, sound, and so on to be shared as if in play-acting (Figure 4).